DrafaKiller/EventEmitter-dart/README.md

 # Event Emitter
 A Event-based system, highly inspired by [NodeJS's EventEmitter](https://nodejs.org/api/events.html).
 This implementation uses generic types to allow for multiple data types, while still being intuitive.

+Based on JavaScript and suitable for Dart and Flutter.

 ## Features

 * Attach multiple listeners to an event.